A Brief History Of

 On October 31, 2003, Radio Unica — which operated Hispanic-formatted stations in thirteen markets across the United States, including KATD — filed for Chapter 11 bankruptcy protection as a prelude to selling its financially ailing stations to Arthur Liu’s MultiCultural Broadcasting, based in New York City.
 The Radio Unica network feed was shut down on Thursday, February 5, 2004; programming from Radio Formula, a Spanish-language talk network, was added temporarily on KATD to replace the discontinued Radio Unica.

 On February 9, 2004, KATD and the co-owned Radio Unica AM stations were sold to MultiCultural Radio Broadcasting, under a newly-formed licensee subsidiary, Way Broadcasting, for a reported $150-million in cash.
-KATD moved to new studios on the fourth floor at 145 Natoma Street, San Francisco, in 2004, with Judy Re succeeding Mike Sher as general manager.
+KATD moved to new studios on the fourth floor at 145 Natoma Street, San Francisco, in 2004, with Julie Re succeeding Mike Sher as general manager.
 Although primarily known for programming in Asian languages — in particular, Mandarin, Cantonese, Japanese, Korean and Vietnamese — KATD retained its Spanish-language talk format following its acquisition by MultiCultural.

 KATD, California’s 112th oldest continuously licensed AM station, currently operates on 990 kHz. with 5,000 watts (separate directional patterns, day and night) from San Francisco studios at 145 Natoma Street.
 KATD remains licensed to nearby Pittsburg, Calif., while its transmitter and towers are located on Highway 16, Collinsville (Solano County).
-Arthur S. Liu is president of Way Broadcasting, and Judy Re is general manager of the 24-hour-a-day Spanish Talk station.
+Arthur S. Liu is president of Way Broadcasting, and Julie Re is general manager of the 24-hour-a-day Spanish-language Talk station.